AlexLee1109/Akane/README.md

 Akane is an AI VTuber chatbot built on a custom transformer trained from scratch on FineWeb and fine-tuned on Hololive VTuber transcript data.
 It incorporates modern techniques like GQA, RoPE, SwiGLU, and pre-allocated KV caching for responsive, on-device conversation.

 ### Key Concepts
-- **VTuber-Style Conversation**: The model is fine-tuned on transcript data from 60+ Hololive VTubers, giving it a distinctive, character-driven conversational style.
 - **Grouped Query Attention (GQA)**: Uses fewer KV heads than query heads (e.g., 12 query heads, 6 KV heads) for memory-efficient attention via PyTorch's `scaled_dot_product_attention` with `enable_gqa=True`.
 - **Pre-Allocated KV Cache**: Eliminates per-step memory allocation during generation by writing into a fixed, pre-allocated tensor.